plusworx/gmindocs/managing_chromeos_devices.md

 ## batch-move chromeos-devices

 The batch-move chromeos-devices command allows you to move multiple Google Workspace managed ChromeOS devices to different orgunits.
+If an error is encountered, it is logged, displayed to the console if the –silent flag is not used and processing continues to the next record.

 **Command aliases**:<br />
 bmove, bmv<br />